Qiskit/qiskit-ibm-provider/README.md

 This project contains a provider that allows accessing the **[IBM Quantum]** systems and simulators.

+## Migrating
+If you are migrating from `qiskit-ibmq-provider` please follow the instructions in the [migration guide].

 ## Installation

 > **The Qiskit IBM Provider requires** `qiskit-terra>=0.18.1`!